-With over 17,000 islands the land mass in Indonesia stretches across 3,500 miles making it the world’s largest archipelago.
-The tropical landscape of the region is a treasure trove for tourist and travelers alike.
+With over 17,000 islands the landmass in Indonesia stretches across 3,500 miles making it the world’s largest archipelago.
+The tropical landscape of the region is a treasure trove for tourists and travelers alike.
 Indonesia offers some of the most dramatic landscapes ranging from tranquil beaches to intimidating volcanoes.
 Indonesia is full of adventure; mysticism and it is also blessed with diverse flora and fauna.
 Here are some of the best places to explore in Singapore:

 1. Kelimutu Lake, Nusa Tenggara Timur